On this page you’ll find some other projects and organisations that Stories in Transit has collaborated with or been inspired by.

-Art Refuge UK, who we collaborated with in a workshop at Elephant West.
-Art Refuge are a charity, established in 2006, who use art and art therapy to 'support the mental health and well-being of people displaced due to conflict, persecution and poverty, both in the UK and internationally'
+Art Refuge UK, are a charity, established in 2006, who use art and art therapy to 'support the mental health and well-being of people displaced due to conflict, persecution and poverty, both in the UK and internationally'.
+We collaborated with them in a workshop at Elephant West.

 Asylum Welcome, based in Oxford.
 Stories in Transit collaborated with Asylum Welcome at a workshop in June 2019 and we are hoping to continue with more in future.
 Art Refuge was established in 1996 and play a huge part in welcoming and supporting asylum seekers, refugees and detainees to Oxford.
 Every unaccompanied child arriving in Oxfordshire is referred to them: they run workshops, English classes, a food bank, offer advice and practical help – working closely with lawyers, too, to support access to rights.

 Brave New Alps and their new project La Foresta - accademia di comunità: